mahatria/react-native-cheatsheet/README.md

 * If a package doesn't link right for iOS: drag packages xcodeproj file to Libraries, and then link manually

 ## 🍎 Common JavaScript & ES6 Concepts
-* Fat arrow functions
+* (Fat) Arrow functions
-* Shorthand function that automatically binds this
 ```
+// Shorthand function that automatically binds this
 let combined = (string1, string2) => { return string1 + ' ' + string2 };
 ```
 * Template literals